samiabat/Flutter-MobileApp-Job-Vacancy/README.md

 ## About The App
 <pre>
+ we are choosing to build a mobile app for job vaccancy.
+In short, what our app will do is to easily meet the the employee and the employer.
 Our project is a job vacancy Mobile App with flutter that allow
-	1, The organization to post the job
+	1, The organizations to post the job so that they will get the best employee.
-	2, The jobseeker to visit the job vacancy
+	2, The jobseekers to visit the job posted so that they get information esily.
-	3, The admin will verify the organization
+	3, The admin will verify the organization.
-	4, The admin will controll the  action of organizationies and the jobseekers
+	4, The admin will controll the  action of organizationies and the jobseekers.
 </pre>

 ## User Types